Everything To Know About The Handmaid’s Tale Season 5

-Spoilers ahead for The Handmaid’s Tale Season 4, episodes 1 through 10 and the novel The Testaments.
-This season, June made it out of Boston to the wild frontiers of Gilead, then into war-torn Chicago and finally back out again, reaching Canada’s peaceful shores only to return herself to No Man’s Land.
-In the Season 4 finale of The Handmaid’s Tale, she leads a band of former Handmaids and other hostages of Gilead in exacting vigilante justice on Commander Fred Waterford.
-But it was hard to watch the barbaric murder and think of justice, only the disastrous ramifications this surely holds for June.
-In the early hours of the following day, she holds baby Nichole close and begs Luke for five more minutes.
-He sinks to the floor realizing that June can either flee now or stay and face punishment.
-At least this time, she gets to give her husband and daughter a proper goodbye.
+In The Handmaid’s Tale Season 4, June made it out of Boston to the wild frontiers of Gilead, into war-torn Chicago, and finally back out again, reaching Canada’s peaceful shores only to return herself to No Man’s Land.
+In the season finale, she led a band of former Handmaids and other Gilead hostages to exact revenge on Commander Fred Waterford.
+But it was hard to watch the barbaric murder and think of justice — only the disastrous ramifications this surely holds for June.
+In the early hours of the following day, she held baby Nichole close and begged Luke for five more minutes; he sunk to the floor, realizing that June would have to flee or else stay and face punishment.
+At least this time, she got to give her husband and daughter a proper goodbye.

-But it’s not goodbye for good, at least as far as more episodes of the show are concerned.
-The Handmaid’s Tale has already been renewed for Season 5, the cast announced on the show’s official Instagram in December 2020.
-Here’s everything else we know about the next season.
+It’s not goodbye for good, though — at least as far as the show is concerned.
+The Handmaid’s Tale has been renewed for Season 5 in December 2020.
+Here’s everything we know so far.

-There’s no set timeline for when the series will begin airing.
+There’s no set timeline for when the Season 5 of the series will begin airing.
 The first three seasons of the show all debuted about one year apart from each other, starting in April 2017.
 Season 4, however, debuted almost two years after Season 3.
-Of course, production of the most recent season was severely delayed by the pandemic, so it’s possible the show will return to its annual schedule.
-If that’s the case, we could expect a new season as early as Spring 2022.
+Of course, production of the most recent season was delayed by the pandemic, and the show hasn’t returned to its annual schedule yet.

 Will Season 5 Be The Last Season Of The Handmaid’s Tale?

 Probably not.
-Readers of The Testaments, Margaret Atwood’s 2019 follow-up to her 1985 novel, broadly know the fates of their favorite characters.
+Readers of The Testaments, Margaret Atwood’s 2019 sequel to her 1985 novel, broadly know the fates of their favorite characters.
 The question is, will the television series ever catch up?
-As it stands, there are about a dozen years of daylight between where Season 4 of the television series ends and Atwood’s sequel begins.
-Bustle recently asked series producer Warren Littlefield about the ultimate endgame for the show; he insisted that even his own showrunner didn’t know.
-“I can tell you, if you had Bruce Miller under Sodium Pentothal, you would get, ‘I don’t know,’ because we don’t,” Littlefield said, before adding: “We’re getting closer to the end, but we don’t know yet.”
+As it stands, there are about a dozen years between where Season 4 of the television series ends and Atwood’s follow-up begins.
+When Bustle asked series producer Warren Littlefield about the endgame for the show, he insisted that even his own showrunner didn’t know.
+“I can tell you, if you had Bruce Miller under Sodium Pentothal, you would get, ‘I don’t know,’ because we don’t,” Littlefield said.
+“We’re getting closer to the end, but we don’t know yet.”

-It’s a negotiation between the story as re-imagined in Hulu’s series and the blueprint Atwood has set forth for the team.
-Right now, the show is “laying groundwork for The Testaments,” according to Littlefield.
-And in that book, Nichole has no memories of June.
-Still, Littlefield won’t say if the show will exactly follow the events of The Testaments when the time comes.
+The end of the series is a negotiation between the story as reimagined for Hulu and the blueprint Atwood has set forth for the team.
+Littlefield said they were working on “laying groundwork for The Testaments,” in which Nichole has no memories of June.
+But he wouldn’t reveal if the show will exactly follow the events of The Testaments when the time comes.
 “Honestly, we don’t yet know what those exact signposts are.
-We look forward to discovering it, but it’s not pre-ordained.”
+We look forward to discovering it, but it’s not pre-ordained,” he said.